Dzordzu/dotfiles/README.md

 ```

 #### gpg-add
-Simple script that acts like `ssh-add`.
+Simple script that acts like `ssh-add` but for gpg.
 Currently there is no option to specify key

 ## FAQ